tjohann/time_triggert_env/README.md

 Example_gpio
 ------------

-tbd.
+To use that example you need my gpio driver (https://github.com/tjohann/mydriver.git).
+So pls clone, build and install the gpio_driver.

 Possible extenstion
 -------------------

 1. At the moment the maximal cyclic time is 999ms, but it should be possible have values >=1s.
 2. Check for overruns (within SCHED_FF)
 3. Check for overruns (within a fiber)
 4. Correct signal-handling (SIGINT ...)